 First there was the Gherkin, then the Walkie-Talkie and the Cheese Grater.
-Now, meet the Tulip: London's new skyscraper design with a playful name and ambitious plans.
+Now London is set to get a skyscraper known as the Tulip.

 Plans show a tall stem topped by a glass bud, which will house viewing galleries, a bar and restaurants offering 360-degree views of the city.